NegativeNev/NegativeNevTextures/README.md

 A simple Balatro reskin mod that adds an option to customize the face cards in the "Customize Deck" menu.\
 This mod requires [Steamodded](https://github.com/Steamodded/smods), a popular Balatro modding framework, to work.

+# How the FUCK do I use it???

+Provided that you successfully installed Steamodded, paste the following into the file explorer's address bar:\
+`%AppData%/Balatro/Mods`
+Unzip the archive inside the Mods folder, and you're good to go!\
+\
+(Warning: After extracting the zip file, the Mods folder should contain a folder named "nn_textures" that contains all the content!)

 # Credits: